About Zero Robotics

 To participate in the high school competition, you must create a team of 5 to 20 students ages 14-20 and find a primary mentor.
-Any accredited high school (grades 9-12), Upper Secondary, or equivalent grade-school / pre-college level program, including home-schooling, can register a team of students.
-Students from multiple high schools can join to form one team.
+Any accredited high-school (grades 9-12), Upper Secondary, or equivalent grade-school / pre-college level program, including home-schooling, can register a team of students.

 For more information and to register your team, visit zerorobotics.mit.edu.

 Take a peak inside the 2015 Zero Robotics Middle School Summer Program at Indian Spring Middle School in Waco, Texas.

 The Zero Robotics Middle School Summer Program is a five-week program designed to cultivate interest in STEM by giving rising 6th-9th grade students unprecedented access to the International Space Station (ISS).